 Q: What information is needed to evaluate our company before selling?

-- Current year-to-date financial statements, plus AR and AP aging
+- Current year financial statements, plus AR and AP aging

 - Fixed asset register or depreciation schedule

-- Copies of leases and significant operating agreements
+- Copies of leases and important operating agreements

 - Debt schedule

-We invite you to contact us with any questions or to schedule a confidential, complementary consultation.
+Please contact us with any questions or to schedule a confidential initial consultation.